tgfrerer/island/plan.md

   owned by the swapchain which uses it, so that it can be deleted at the correct time.

+## (Unsorted)

+- api for creating a buffer is not specific enough right now, `renderpass.createResource` should be used, but this can also be used for images.
+We should have something which matches `sampleTexture`, e.g.
+  `readBuffer` or `readWriteBuffer` depending on usage.

 ----------------------------------------------------------------------

 # STRATEGY